Kansas City Scouts: Relocation to Denver

 The Scouts suffered from inflated player costs, undercapitalized ownership, an economic downturn in the Midwest, poor performances on the ice and weak attendance.
 The Scouts averaged just 8,218 per game during their two years in the 17,000-seat Kemper Arena (at a time when the league average was approximately 13,000).
 The team's group of 37 owners, buried in debt, mounted a season-ticket drive to raise more revenue.
 When only 2,000 more season tickets sold, they concluded that the Scouts were not a viable venture and opted to sell.
 While the Capitals were far worse on the ice, their owner, Abe Pollin, had the financing and the patience to absorb the typical struggles of a 1970s expansion team.

-The Scouts were put up for sale with a Denver-based group led by oilman Jack Vickers looking to buy the club.
-A local group, according to author Troy Treasure, led by Scouts' limited partners Gene Novorr and George Shore was also interested but when the NHL informed the Scouts' owners that they would be on the hook of over a million dollars in expansion and territorial fees (owed the St. Louis Blues) if they didn't sell to Vickers, they reluctantly did so on July 26, 1976.
-Three weeks later, the 1976 Republican National Convention was held at Kemper Arena.
+The Scouts were put up for sale with a Denver-based group led by oilman Jack A. Vickers looking to buy the club.
+A local group, according to author Troy Treasure, led by Scouts' limited partners Gene Novorr and George Shore, was also interested but when the NHL informed the Scouts' owners that they would be on the hook of over a million dollars in expansion and territorial fees (owed the St. Louis Blues) if they did not sell to Vickers, they reluctantly did so on July 26, 1976.

 After just two seasons in Kansas City, the club became the Colorado Rockies.
-They played six NHL seasons in Denver, then relocated to the East Coast and became the New Jersey Devils in the fall of 1982.
+They played six NHL seasons in Denver, then relocated to East Rutherford, New Jersey, and became the New Jersey Devils starting in the 1982–83 season.

-The last active Scouts player in the NHL was Wilf Paiement, who retired in 1988.
+The last Scouts player on the Rockies' active roster was goaltender Bill McKenzie, who last played for the franchise on April 4, 1980.
+The last active Scouts player in the NHL was the Scouts' first-ever drafted player, Wilf Paiement, who retired in 1988.

 The Scouts and the California Golden Seals, who moved to become the Cleveland Barons the same year, were the first NHL teams to relocate since the 1934–35 season.